SpatialVisVR: An Immersive, Multiplexed Medical Image Viewer With Contextual Similar-Patient Search: Methods

 \subsubsection{Object Detection Implementation}

-The object detection employed a ResNet-50 backbone using PyTorch, with the classification layer replaced by a segmentation head comprising a Conv2D layer, ReLU layer, and ConvTranspose layer.
-This setup processed the output of ResNet-50 through a 3x3 convolution, and scaled the image to a 2x640x640 output via ConvTranspose2D, distinguishing between pathology slide and non-pathology slide pixels.
-The architecture is presented in the \ref{seg}.\\
+The object detection system utilized a ResNet-50 backbone implemented using PyTorch, wherein the classification layer was replaced with a segmentation head composed of a Conv2D layer, ReLU layer, and ConvTranspose layer.
+This configuration processed the ResNet-50 output through a 3x3 convolution operation and scaled the image to a 2x640x640 output using ConvTranspose2D, thereby distinguishing between pathology slide and non-pathology slide pixels.
+The architecture, depicted in Fig. \ref{seg}, illustrates this setup.